Frequently Asked Questions

 Do I need to take the GRE?
 We do not require the GRE for admission.
 Instead, you must take and pass the Praxis II or PLACE exam in your content area.
 You must pass the exam prior to student teaching; we advise students to sign up for the exam in the spring prior to their June enrollment.
 See the Content Testing Requirements link for more information.

 Can I talk to past or present students in the MAT program?
 Absolutely!
 Contact Debra Yazulla Mortenson to facilitate those connections, which could even include visiting current students in their placement schools.

 What materials are required for the application?
 You must submit the following: Application, essay, resume, transcripts from all schools attended, 3 letters of recommendation and $50 application fee (unless you are a current CC student).

 What happens after I submit my application?
-The admissions committee will review all applications in early December.
-You will be contacted to schedule an in-person interview.
-If in-person is not possible, interviews will be conducted through Skype.
-We will host an Open House event in February for all applicants to visit campus, meet faculty and get to know the other prospective students.
+The admissions committee will begin review of early applications in December, with continual review till the February 1st deadline.
+Applicants will then be invited to campus for an in-person interview which will include both group and individual portions, as well as a teaching demonstration.
 Decisions will be mailed by March 1st, and students are expected to commit by April 1st.